Civil Services of India: Code of ethics

-Purpose, role and responsibilities
+Purpose, role, and responsibilities

 An Indian diplomatic passport (left) and an official passport generally issued to civil servants.
 As opposed to the deep blue passport issued to ordinary Indian citizens, the diplomatic passport is maroon with the gold text 'Diplomatic Passport' printed on it in English and Hindi.

 The responsibility of the civil services is to run the administration of India.
-The country is managed through a number of central government agencies in accordance with policy directions from the ministries.
+The country is managed through several central government agencies in accordance with policy directions from the ministries.
 Civil servants are the actual makers of Indian law and policy.
 They work on behalf of the elected government and cannot publicly show their disinterest or disapproval for it.
 It is mandatory for them to form certain rules and policies according to the government's views and interests.
 However, they cannot be removed by any state or central government, but can only be retired.

 Among the members of the civil services are administrators in the central government and state government; emissaries in the foreign missions/embassies; tax collectors and revenue commissioners; civil service commissioned police officers; permanent representative(s) and employees in the United Nations and its agencies; and chairmen, managing directors, and full-time functional directors and members of the board of various public-sector undertakings, enterprises, corporations, banks, and financial institutions.
-Civil servants are employed to various agencies of India and can also be appointed as advisors, special duty officers, or private secretaries to ministers of the Union and the State Government.
+Civil servants are employed by various agencies of India and can also be appointed as advisors, special duty officers, or private secretaries to ministers of the Union and the State Government.

 Head of the Civil Services

-The highest ranking civil servant in India is the Cabinet Secretary, who functions from Cabinet Secretariat.
+The highest-ranking civil servant in India is the Cabinet Secretary, who functions from Cabinet Secretariat.
 He is the ex-officio Chairman of the Civil Services Board; the chief of the Indian Administrative Service and head of all civil services under the rules of business of the Government of India.
 He also holds the 11th position in the Order of Precedence of India.
 The position holder is accountable for ensuring that the Civil Service is equipped with the skills and capability to meet the everyday challenges it faces and that civil servants work in a fair and decent environment.

 Recruitment

-Civil Services Board is responsible for the entry level recruitment and subsequent job promotions below the rank of Joint Secretary to Government of India.
-The recruits are university graduates or above selected through the following rigorous system of specialisation-based examinations for recruitment into respective specialised departments:
+The Civil Services Board is responsible for the entry-level recruitment and subsequent job promotions below the rank of Joint Secretary to the Government of India.
+The recruits are university graduates or above, selected through the following rigorous system of specialisation-based examinations for recruitment into respective specialised departments: